 At the account level.
 At this level it makes sense to enter negatives that exclude low-quality traffic: “cheap,” “free,” “second-hand,” “used.”
 You can also exclude keywords like “erotic,” “download,” “funny,” etc.

-You are running a Google Ads campaign, but your ads don’t appear for some of your keywords.
+Let’s assume you are running a Google Ads campaign, but your ads don’t appear for some of your keywords.